-Hello, people today I will be talking about plastisol.
-I will be clearing all the doubts which make people often scratch their heads. without further ado lets get started.
+Hello, people.
+Today I will be talking about plastisol.
+I will be clearing all the doubts that make people scratch their heads.
+Without further ado, let’s get started.

 What is Liquid Plastic?